Summarize this blog post with:

 Tool |

-Best for |
+Best For |

-Standout strength |
+Standout Strength |

-Key limitation / trade-off |
+Key Limitation |

 |

-It’s more tailored to SMBs |
+More tailored to SMBs and mid-market |

 |